edgedb/easy-edgedb/chapter10/index.md

 So this query accesses each tuple one at a time in the `for` loop, filters by the string (which is `data.0`) and then updates with the population (which is `data.1`).

 You can actually choose to give names to the items inside tuples if you like.
+This makes them feel even more like the object types in our schema.
 Here are the same cities except now we can access them by name:

 ```edgeql
 with cities :=